Health System and Hospital

 • Life expectancy

-Simplified, he who heals is right.
-Economists and global health authorities pay additional or primary attention to financing and cost-effectiveness.
-Some studies pay attention to the cost of health care per capita and what the government ultimately has to pay in addition.
-So the expenditure per patient, per citizen, and what percentage is that of the gross national product?
-The question arises, how do Malta’s private hospitals find their way into the studies?
+Simplified: Who heals is right.
+Economists and global health authorities also or primarily look at financing and cost-effectiveness.
+Some studies look at per capita healthcare costs and what the state ultimately has to pay in addition.
+In other words, the expenditure per patient, per citizen and what percentage of the gross national product this is.
+The question arises as to how Malta’s private hospitals are included in the studies.

-The former president of the World Medical Association, Professor Frank Ulrich Montgomery, announced the study of the World Population Report at the beginning of the millennium.
-There, he said, France, followed by Italy, San Marino, Andorra, and Malta were the best health systems.
-The U.S. News found Canada, Denmark, and Sweden followed by Norway as the best health systems in the world in 2020.
-The U.S. news and stock market network Bloomberg finds, according to Covid-19.
+The former President of the World Medical Association, Professor Frank Ulrich Montgomery, announced the World Population Report study at the beginning of the millennium.
+France, followed by Italy, San Marino, Andorra and Malta were the best healthcare systems.
+In 2020, the US News found Canada, Denmark and Sweden, followed by Norway, to be the best healthcare systems in the world.
+The American news and stock exchange channel Bloomberg found that after Covid-19

-Singapore, Hong Kong, Taiwan, South Korea, Israel, and Ireland are ahead of Australia and New Zealand.
+Singapore, Hong Kong, Taiwan, South Korea, Israel and Ireland ahead of Australia and New Zealand.

 Different studies prove everything and nothing

-There are few long-term statistics and calculations that Malta leads the world in any one sub-area of health care.
-In the multitude of studies by the EU, WHO, World Bank or even OECD, with the European Observatory on Health Systems and Policies, Malta is found in the middle of the field worldwide and in the EU.
-In the GHS index of the end of 2021, Malta is ranked 83rd out of 195 countries.
-The WHO ranked Malta 11th for the first time after the COVID-19 pandemic, with a score of 81.7.
-This can be explained by the closure of the island during the pandemic and the high vaccination rate of over 90 percent.
-Whether the rank can be defended for several years without another pandemic?
-The World Population Review even downgrades Malta from 24th to 25th place in 2021.
+There are few long-term statistics and calculations according to which Malta is the world leader in a sub-sector of medical care.
+In the large number of studies by the EU, WHO, World Bank or OECD, with the European Observatory on Health Systems and Policies, Malta ranks in the middle of the pack both globally and in the EU.
+Malta is ranked 83rd out of 195 countries in the GHS Index at the end of 2021.
+The WHO ranked Malta in 11th place for the first time after the Covid pandemic with 81.7 points.
+This can be explained by the closure of the island during the pandemic and the high vaccination rate of over 90 per cent.
+Will it be possible to defend this position for several years without another pandemic?
+The World Population Review even downgraded Malta from 24th to 25th place in 2021.

-In no long-term study does Malta rank among the world leaders in terms of all criteria.
+In no long-term study is Malta among the world leaders in terms of all criteria.
 This statement seems to be an outsider’s opinion.
 However, it is true that Malta has one of the highest life expectancies in Europe, at over 82.5 years.
-During the COVID-19 pandemic, Malta’s healthcare system was one of the fastest and most efficient in the world.
-By ordering vaccines early, over 92 per cent of the Maltese population vaccinated themselves.
-As a result, the mortality rate due to Covid-19 deaths decreased only minimally in 2020 and 2021.
-Since life expectancy is essential to many studies, this will continue to provide positive momentum.
+During the Covid pandemic, Malta’s healthcare system was one of the fastest and most efficient in the world.
+By ordering vaccines early, over 92 per cent of the Maltese population was vaccinated.
+As a result, the mortality rate due to deaths from Covid-19 fell only minimally in 2020 and 2021.
+Life expectancy is essential for many studies.
+This will continue to provide positive impetus.

-In the comparison of WHO, GHS, or other organizations, which is often mentioned without citing a source, for the leading role or exemplary function of Malta worldwide or Europe-wide, there is no sustainable evidence.
-However, it should be noted that many studies consider a healthcare system to be particularly valuable when as much as possible is privatized.
-This is because sponsors of studies, such as manufacturers of pharmaceuticals or medical equipment, then earn much profit.
+We found no sustainable evidence for the comparisons often cited by the WHO, GHS or other organisations for Malta’s leading role or exemplary function worldwide or throughout Europe.
+However, it should be borne in mind that many studies consider a healthcare system to be particularly valuable if as much as possible is privatised.
+This is because sponsors of studies such as manufacturers of pharmaceuticals or medical equipment then earn well.

-From each statistic, individual points can be drawn in which Malta scores well.
+Individual points can be drawn from each statistic in which Malta performs well.

-• High level of digitalization of the healthcare system
+• High degree of digitalisation in the healthcare sector

-• Highest vaccination coverage and expeditious, voluntary Covid-19 vaccination in 2021
+• Highest vaccination rate and rapid, voluntary vaccination for Covid-19 in 2021

-• A lower decline in mortality than in most other European countries during the COVID-19 pandemic
+• Lower decline in mortality than in most other European countries during the Covid pandemic

-On the other hand, there are long waiting times, no coverage of dental treatment, and high co-payments for medical aids.
+On the other hand, there are long waiting times, no cost coverage for dental treatment and high co-payments for medical aids.
 This is because Malta spends less per capita on all healthcare functions than the EU average.
-The health care system is satisfactory to good for the majority of residents in Malta.
-Care for citizens is assured.
-The pharmaceutical industry, lobby groups, and privatization interests have not yet found a means to destroy the health care system from within.
+The healthcare system in Malta is satisfactory to good for the majority of residents.
+Care for citizens is guaranteed.
+The pharmaceutical industry, lobby groups and privatisation advocates have not yet found a way to destroy the healthcare system from within.

 Search